A Message from the Author

 Another example is the ring of spots or 'tophi' represented by the lymphatic rosary.
 Its mere presence tells one that there is sluggishness in the lymphatic system.
 When these tophi are darkly pigmented, the situation gives rise to concern for the possible generation of lymphatic illness.

 Using the precise positioning of iris reflex areas contained on the iris chart, one may distinguish many key points of analysis.
 Areas of stress and tension can be pinpointed by identifying 'contraction furrows’.
 Past injuries and adhesions show themselves as contortions of the normally regular and even iris fibres.
 You can answer questions like:-

 Is it the pancreas or the liver that is responsible for the trouble?
 Is the patient's hypertension caused by a defect of or toxic deposits in the particular brain area that is geared to control blood pressure?
 One of Jensen's rather dramatic illustrations is of the iris of a man who has just been shot.
 It shows the precise areas of tissue damage within the body and the response is very fast.

 The number of potential examples is almost without limit.
 The above may suffice to show the types of things that iridology can do for practitioners.
 We hope it will help you decide to study Iridology with the Plaskett International College.

 Once the basics have been learnt, the course teachings then extend considerably by bringing in the work of Dorothy Hall and of Dr Josef Deck, both of which are the subject of a special presentation during the course.
-The published insights of Farida Davidson and Harri Wolf, while not separately presented, also influence the presentation of the course material.
+The published insights of Farida Sharan and Harri Wolf, while not separately presented, also influence the presentation of the course material.
 Both the Australian School, (Dorothy Hall) and the German School, (Dr Deck/Harri Wolf), offer an added dimension to the study and interpretation of the constitution.